damngamerz/legal/startup_mvp/contract.md

 Provider under this Agreement.

-However, Service Provider will remain liable for bodily injury or personal property damage resulting from grossly negligent or willful actions of Service Provider.
+However, Service Provider will remain liable for bodily injury or personal property damage resulting from grossly negligent or wilful actions of Service Provider.

 NEITHER PARTY TO THIS AGREEMENT WILL BE LIABLE FOR THE OTHER'S LOST